freesk/react-time-tracker/README.md

 - Get rid of time synchronization and rather count seconds in the client and in [mongoDB](https://www.mongodb.com) simultaneously
 - Calculating of earning is needed
 - Billable vs non billable records
-- Complete editing of records is needed (not just time)